cadmean-us/csharpRPCKit/Cadmean.RPC.ASP/README.md

 1. You can see an example of async function here
 1. This function returns a POCO object
 1. ```RpcAuthorize``` indicates, that this function can be called only when authorized.
-Otherwise function call will result in an error (code -600).
+Otherwise function call will result in an error ("authorization_error").
 1. The ```Call``` property is part of ```FunctionController``` class and represents the call object received from client.
 We use it's ```Authorization``` to get the access token.